-You may request that we delete any data about you at ay time.
-Unless you do so, however, we may retain your data until you ask us to delete it, even if we discontinue the Application and/or Page.
+You may request that we delete any data about you at any time.
+However, unless you do so, we may retain your data until you ask us to delete it, even if we discontinue the Application and/or Page.
 You may also stop us from collecting information about you if you uninstall our App or remove yourself from our Page or if your account is deleted.
 We may provide you with the ability to review, correct, or delete your information.

 Other Disclosures and Assurances

-We DO NOT sell/transfer/give information about your use of Facebook to third parties unless authorized in this Agreement.
+We DO NOT sell/transfer/give information about your Facebook use to third parties unless authorized in this Agreement.

 We use reasonable safeguards and protections to protect your data.
-We may have servers located in different jurisdictions so you are consenting to the transfer of this information from your residence to our servers.
+We may have servers located in different jurisdictions, so you consent to the transfer of this information from your residence to our servers.

 We do not allow users under 13 to use our Application or Fan Page and will delete anyone we suspect is underage.